 The goal of any outbound call center has always been the same: to connect agents to as many qualified customers as possible and maximize productive talk time.
+As a provider of virtual contact centers around the world, dialers are a major talking point of our industry.
 Automatic dialers have become absolutely necessary for any outbound or mixed traffic call center when it comes to maximizing agent efficiency.
 However, different call centers have different needs, and several different types of automatic dialers have been developed in response.
 The most popular of these are predictive and progressive dialers.
 The question is, which type of dialer is right for your business?

 How Do Predictive Dialers Work?

 When it comes to reaching the most customers, predictive dialers can’t be beat.
 A predictive dialer calls multiple numbers at one time.
 As soon as a customer answers, an agent is connected to them.
 Based on the average time it takes the agent to wrap up a call, the dialer “predicts” when the agent will be available again and begins calling multiple numbers.
 The agent will immediately be connected to a new customer when they hang up their previous call.
 The dialer also predicts the percentage of calls that go unanswered in a particular call list, and dials numbers more aggressively as needed.
 With a predictive dialer, very little time is spent between calls at all and agent talk time is maximized.